Appendix D: Ferric/Ferrous Iron Content¶

 is no shortcut for this process.

 This appendix describes the shortcut for systems, or phases, with a single redox couple and, because of its importance, the specific case of computing the ferric and ferrous iron content from a composition defined in terms of the components {FeO, O2}.
-In this case, the total molar amount of ferric iron is
+In this case, the molar amount of the ferric iron species is

-the total ferrous iron content is
+the molar amount of the ferrous iron species is

-and the ferric-ferrous ratio is
+and the molar ferric-ferrous ratio is

-where in all 3 equations, the amounts on the right-hand side are the molar amounts of the components.
+In all 3 equations, the amounts on the right-hand side are the molar amounts of the components.
 In petrological literature, the amount of the FeO component is sometimes written \(\text{FeO}_{\text{total}}\) to distinguish the total iron content (as the FeO component) from the actual ferrous iron species content.